 More about PONV

-Postoperative nausea and vomiting (PONV) is a common complication following surgery under anesthesia. it is typically defined as any nausea, retching, or vomiting that occurs during the first 24 to 48 hours after surgery.1
+Postoperative nausea and vomiting (PONV) is a common complication following surgery under anesthesia.
+It is typically defined as any nausea, retching, or vomiting that occurs during the first 24 to 48 hours after surgery.1

 PONV can complicate recovery from surgery and, while it usually resolves or is treated without serious consequences, it may sometimes require unanticipated hospital admission and delay discharge from the recovery room1.
 In some cases, vomiting or retching can lead to more severe complications such as wound dehiscence, esophageal rupture, aspiration, dehydration and increased intracranial pressure1.